xray-forge/xray-16-types/src/plugins/inline/README.md

 ﻿# inline Plugin

-`xray16/plugins/inline` replaces tagged constant references with Lua literals at build time.
+`xray16/plugins/inline` replaces tagged constants and function calls with Lua expressions at build time.

-The plugin only touches declarations tagged with `@inline` or `@virtual`.
+The plugin only touches declarations tagged with `@inline` or `@virtual`, plus call sites wrapped in the `$inline` / `$noInline` macros.
 If a tagged declaration cannot be folded safely, the build fails instead of emitting a runtime lookup.

 ## Annotations

 ### `@inline`

-Use `@inline` when consumers should get literal values and the exported declaration should still exist at runtime.
+Use `@inline` when consumers should get folded values or spliced function bodies, while the exported declaration still exists at runtime.

 ```ts
 /** @inline */